perfana/perfana-java-client/README.md

 ## Perfana Test Events

 During a test run this Perfana Java Client emits events.
-You can put your own implementation of the `PerfanaTestEvent` interface on the classpath and add your own code to these events.
+You can put your own implementation of the `PerfanaEvent` interface on the classpath and add your own code to these events.

 Events available, with example usage: